jaafit/civ-citizen/README.md

 **Gold**

-Unless the card specifies otherwise, gold gained or lost by abilities or events comes from the supply.
+Unless specified otherwise, gold gained or lost comes from the supply.

 **Population:**

-The civ's population is the number of events in the event pile.
+The civ's population is the number of demand cards plus the number of contracts.
 Some events increase or decrease population.
-* To increase population, draw a card and add it to the top of the event pile.
+* To increase population, draw a card and add it to the demand pile.
-* To decrease population, resolve the bottom event in the event pile.
+* To decrease population, discard the bottom card of the demand pile.
-* The minimum population is equal to the player count.
-If you are at this population and an effect would lose population, ignore it.

 **End of Game:**

 After the last card of the final draw pile is drawn, players triggering an event may choose not to add a new card to the future event deck.
-Continue playing until the events are triggered.
-Current player finishes their turn and everyone else gets one more turn.
+Continue playing until the last event is triggered without playing a new card.
+The player doing this finishes their turn and everyone else gets one more turn.
 Trigger EOTA abilities.
 Then pay contracts one more time.
 No taxes.
 The winner is the player with the most money.
 Ties are broken by the player with the highest total contract income.

 **Icons:**

 * Food allows population to grow.
-Food businesses generally earn or steal gold directly, even without contracts.
+Food businesses give extra actions.
-* Science businesses usually help draw more cards.
+* Science businesses help draw more cards.
 * Happiness events and demand are generally bad for the civ.
 Happiness-providing businesses tend to do well if civ is doing poorly.
 * Weapons increase the strength of the civ.
 They are easy to find contracts for, but some become obsolete.